The Difference Between Mission and Vision

 The Life is Good brand is about more than spreading optimism -- although, with uplifting T-shirt slogans like "Seas The Day" and "Forecast: Mostly Sunny," it's hard not to crack a smile.

 There are a ton of T-shirt companies in the world, but Life is Good's mission sets itself apart with a mission statement goes beyond fun clothing: to spread the power of optimism.
 This mission is perhaps a little unexpected if you're not familiar with the company's public charity: How will a T-shirt company help spread optimism?
-They answer that question below the fold, where they explain what their mission means in more detail and link to programs they've implemented to support it: their #GrowTheGood initiative and the Life is Good Kids Foundation page.
+Life is Good answers that question below the fold, where what the mission means is explained in more detail, with links to programs implemented to support it: its #GrowTheGood initiative and the Life is Good Kids Foundation page.
 We really like how lofty yet specific this mission statement is -- it's a hard-to-balance combination.

-Notice that sweetgreen's mission is positioned to align with your values -- not just written as something they believe.
-We love the inclusive language they use in their statement, letting us know that they're all about connecting their growing network of farmers growing healthy, local ingredients with us -- the customer -- because we're the ones who want more locally grown, healthy food options.
+Notice that sweetgreen's mission is positioned to align with your values -- not just written as something the brand believes.
+We love the inclusive language used in its statement, letting us know that the company is all about connecting its growing network of farmers growing healthy, local ingredients with us -- the customer -- because we're the ones who want more locally grown, healthy food options.

-Their mission to connect people is what makes this statement so strong.
-And that promise has gone beyond their website and walls of their food stops: The sweetgreen team has made strides in the communities where they've opened stores as well.
-Primarily, they provide education to young kids on healthy eating, fitness, sustainability, and where food comes from.
-Their sweetlife music festival attracts 20,000 like-minded people every year who come together to listen to music, eat healthy food, and give back to a cause -- their sweetgreen in schools charity partner, FoodCorps.
+The mission to connect people is what makes this statement so strong.
+And that promise has gone beyond sweetgreen's website and walls of its food shops: The team has made strides in the communities where it's opened stores as well.
+Primarily, it provides education to young kids on healthy eating, fitness, sustainability, and where food comes from.
+The sweetlife music festival attracts 20,000 like-minded people every year who come together to listen to music, eat healthy food, and give back to a cause -- the sweetgreen in schools charity partner, FoodCorps.

-Patagonia's mission statement combines both the values that bring them market success (building safe, high quality products) and the values that contribute to a better world (philanthropic efforts to help the environment).
-For them, "a love of wild and beautiful places demands participation in the fight to save them."
-In the name of this cause, the company donates time, services, and at least 1% of their sales to hundreds of grassroots environmental groups around the world.
+Patagonia's mission statement combines both the values that bring them market success (building safe, high-quality products) and the values that contribute to a better world (philanthropic efforts to help the environment).
+For the people behind the brand, "a love of wild and beautiful places demands participation in the fight to save them."
+In the name of this cause, the company donates time, services, and at least 1% of its sales to hundreds of grassroots environmental groups around the world.

 If your company has a similar focus on growing your business and giving back, think about talking about both the benefit you bring to customers and the value you want to bring to a greater cause in your mission statement.